 Another crucial part of this rather technical plugin is the support.

-I have not had to use this yet myself.
-The reason is simple: The first-class documentation, which covers field types, functions, filters and FAQ.
+I have not yet had to make use of this myself.
+The reason is simple: the first-class documentation, which covers field types, functions, filters and FAQs.

 The first question is: What is a (normal) post type?

-The two best-known post types in WordPress are pages and (blog) posts.
-You decide which post type is the most appropriate for every new piece of content for your site.
-This decision depends on various factors, including how the information should be displayed and which fields you need in the backend.
+The two best known in WordPress are Pages and posts(Blog Posts).
+For each new content to be created for a website, you decide which post type is the most suitable.
+This depends on several factors, including how you want the information to be visible and which fields you need in the backend.

 But what happens if you want to publish content that a normal page or post can't manage?

 You might already have a clue: You need a new way to add content to the backend.
 A kind of input mask with exactly the fields you need.
 This is what Advanced Custom Fields offers you.
 The plugin with the same name mentioned above allows you to define and create these fields comfortably in the backend.
 Once this structure is in place, you can move on to the next step.